chompy/rpglogs_exercise/README.md

 This is the take-home coding exercise for the RPGLogs Full Stack Developer interview as completed by me, Nathan Ogden.
 For this exercise I choose to source my data from FFLogs as opposed to WarcraftLogs as I'm intimately familar with FFLogs.

+This was my first time using Laravel so that slowed me down a little bit.
+I am however very familar and comfortable with Symfony and there were quite a few similarities, both of them are MVC frameworks afterall.

 ## Run Locally With Docker + Platform.CC